RenardHJ/CodeIsArt/README.md

 * [script.js](scripts/script.js)
 * Your drawing algorithm file

-### We will Have an in-depth guide to creating a new drawing algorithm once we clean up and optimize the code a little.
+### There will be an in-depth guide to creating a new drawing algorithm once we clean up and optimize the code a little.
 Hold Tight!

 ## Main ingredients